 Understanding the newest generation in the workforce

 Born between 1997 and 2012, Gen Z is the newest generation on the block of the modern workplace and they are already making their mark in the world of work.
 Known for being opinionated and purpose driven- this generation knows what they want and they are unlikely to accept anything less.
-With Gen Z expected to make up 27% of the workforce by 2025, recruiting and retaining these newcomers is fundamental to employer’s growth strategies.
+With Gen-Z employees now making up over 20% of the workforce in the UK, recruiting and retaining these newcomers is fundamental to employer’s growth strategies.

 Gen Z are unique to their Millennial and Gen X predecessors in that their perspectives and opinions on careers, employers, and workplaces differ greatly and they aren’t afraid to say it.